 Interest Rates

-Before deciding on student loan consolidation rates, evaluate the interest rates of your current loans.
-Compare them with the rate offered for a consolidated loan.
-Ensure that you will benefit from a lower interest rate by consolidating.
+Before deciding on student loan consolidation rates, evaluate the interest rates of your current loans and compare them with the rate offered for a consolidated loan.
+Consolidating will ensure that you will benefit from a lower interest rate.

 Impact on Loan Forgiveness and Borrower Protections